-Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers
+Founded by a Former ChefFormer Chef FoundedTested in a Real Home KitchenHome Kitchen TestedUnbiased & IndependentIndependent ReviewsRead by 1M+ Home Brewers1M+ Home Brewers

 Testing Standards: How We Review Gear & Develop Recipes

-By: Profile picture of Jeffrey Jeffrey - Last Updated: February 16, 2026
+By: Profile picture of Jeffrey Jeffrey - Last Updated: May 8, 2026

-Reviewed and approved by Jeffrey, Founder & Former Chef | See author credentials →
+Reviewed by Jeffrey, Founder & Former Chef | See author credentials →

-Quick Answer: How do you verify content?
+Quick Answer: How do I verify content?

-The Philosophy: The Chef's Standard
+The philosophy: The Chef's Standard

 Before I founded Your Dream Coffee, I worked as a professional chef.
 In a real kitchen, you don't serve a dish you haven't tasted.

-What Counts as a “Review” Here
+What counts as a “review” here

 • Hands-on only.
 I do not publish a full review unless I have personally used the product.